Frequently Asked Questions About Classes

 We offer classes for all levels of interest and experience.

 Students who have an interest in studying Buddha’s teachings in a systematic, structured way may prefer our Foundation Program classes.
 These in-depth study classes provide commentary to all the essential teachings of Mahayana Buddhism.
-For students living an hour or more from the Center, Foundation Program can be taken as a correspondence course.

 Do I need to register in advance?